-Configuring the Shared Disk
+Prepare the Shared Disk Manually

-If the shared disk is of a format that HP has tested (as listed in Table 16 on page 214), the HA configuration script prepares the shared disk, and you can safely ignore this section.
+If the shared disk is of a format that HP has tested (as listed in Table 17 on page 241), the HA configuration script prepares the shared disk, and you can ignore this section.

-If the shared disk uses a non-tested configuration, such as SAN or NFS, you must prepare the disk manually.
-Enter the value none for the file system type during HA configuration, and then modify the disk configuration file according to the product documentation.
-For example:
+If the shared disk uses a non-tested configuration, such as disk formats supported by the HA product, you must prepare the disk manually.
+Enter the value none for the file system type during HA configuration, and then configure the shared disk and the NNMi HA resource group's use of the shared disk.